 Available to both the front office and the market risk department, the model is compliant with the latest regulations.

 Clients who could use the models see an expanding exotic business.
 These clients require the SLV model to risk-manage and price books.
 Banks and financial institutions that want to break into this space stand to benefit from an ability to manage more complex structured products.

 The trading desk relies on model quality.
 In that respect, Murex’s offering meets the most advanced standards and market practices, approaching a near perfect volatility curve fit and very stable calibration, among other features.
 MX.3 for Analytics Validation is a packaged model validation offering that allows banks to adopt models quickly because of an enhanced level of automation and a series of packaged tests.

-It does not, however, eliminate the need for an external party or an internal quant team, particularly for the initial validation.
+The initial validation can additionally be facilitated by an internal quant or an external support team.
 It does greatly reduce the cost of periodic re-validation of models as well as continuous monitoring of model behavior in production.
 With this solution, Murex provides the tools and methodology to decrease the model validation costs of producing an integrated and automated validation framework, removing the need for the client to do it on their own.

 There is a wide community that can benefit from Murex models and their validation solution, including:

 • Banks willing to launch new business lines, including first- and second-generation exotic FX options, both with quoting and management position views.

 • Banks willing to start quoting competitive prices on first- and second-generation exotic FX options.

 • Banks that already have small business on first- and second-generation exotic FX options in back-to-back mode and that are willing to internalize the risk to augment margins.
 This customer community includes the banks described above.

 • Hedge funds willing to use a more accurate pricing model as a positions benchmark against banking counterparties.